-Sarah Koenig is the host and co-creator of the award-winning podcast Serial.
+Sarah Koenig is the host and co-creator of the award-winning podcast Serial, now heading into its fourth season.
 Launched in 2014, Serial is credited with bringing mainstream attention to the podcast format and has been downloaded more than 420 million times, making it the most listened-to podcast in the history of the form.
 Among other honors, Serial won the 2014 Peabody Award, the first time the award has been given to a podcast.
-In 2015 Koenig was named one of Time Magazine’s“The 100 Most Influential People.”
+In 2015 Koenig was named one of Time Magazine’s “The 100 Most Influential People.”

 Sarah Koenig began her career as a newspaper reporter – her first reporting job was at her weekly hometown paper.
 She lived in Moscow, Russia for several years, where she worked for The New York Times, and once she returned, went to work for the Concord Monitor in New Hampshire.
 She did stints as a crime reporter and then as a political reporter – the same beats she’d go on to cover at the Baltimore Sun.